longturn/freeciv21/docs/Coding/ai.rst

 ============

 The Freeciv21 AI is widely recognized as being as good as or better military-wise as the AI of certain other games it is natural to compare it with.
 It is, however, still too easy for experienced players, mostly due to it being very predictable.

 Code that implements the AI is divided between the :file:`ai/` and :file:`server/advisors` code directories.
-The latter is used also by human players for such automatic helpers as auto-settlers and auto-explorers.
+The latter is used also by human players for such automatic helpers such as auto-settlers and auto-explorers.

 Long-Term AI Development Goals